grumpypixel/flatconfig/README.md

 flatconfig is a flat, minimal `key = value` configuration format for Dart and Flutter — easy to read, trivial to hand-edit, and simple to round-trip.
 Inspired by 👻 [Ghostty](https://ghostty.org)-style configuration files.

-It provides a simple, predictable alternative to verbose formats like YAML or JSON for small, human-editable configuration files.
-Ideal for tools, CLIs, and Flutter apps that need structured settings without heavy dependencies.
+It offers a clean, predictable alternative to verbose formats like YAML or JSON, with support for duplicate keys, comments, and empty values (`key =`) that act as explicit (null) resets.

----
+Perfect for tools, CLIs, and Flutter apps that need structured settings without heavy dependencies.

 ## Highlights